j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 L = 34
 $$

-The first we need to do is transform this function into a computational graph.
+The first thing we need to do is transform this function into a computational graph.
 For example, we can view the equation above as the following graph:

 {{< figure src="images/computational_graph.png" caption="A visualization of the computational graph." >}}

 The goal is to find the gradients with respect to $L$ for every node in this computational graph.
-Calculating the gradients for $x_1$ and $x_2$ looks quite difficult.
+Calculating the gradients for $x_1$ and $x_2$ looks quite tricky.
-However, find the calculating gradients for $x_5$ and $x_6$ is a bit easier since we can look up their derivation rules in the table above.
+However, it is a bit easier to find the calculating gradients for $x_5$ and $x_6$ since we can look up their derivation rules in the table above.
-So according to table above, we have:
+So, according to the table above, we have:

 $$
 \frac{\partial L}{\partial L} = 1
 $$